altugkarakurt/morty/README.md

 **MO**de **R**ecognition and **T**onic **Y**dentification Toolbox:

 ### Introduction
 **morty** is a toolbox for mode recognition and tonic identification in audio performances of "modal" music cultures.
 The toolbox is based on well-studied pitch histogram analysis.
 It implements two state of the art methods applied to Ottoman-Turkish makam music (A. C. Gedik and B.Bozkurt, 2010) and Hindustani music (P. Chordia and S. Şentürk, 2013).
-Moreover, it contains our implementation of a multi-layer perceptron neural network for mode recognition.

 Please cite the publication below, if you use the toolbox in your work: